Pr1m3dCTF/blog/docs/CTF/writeups/2025/Cyber-Apocalypse-2025/crypto/twin-oracle.md

 This challenge consists of several challenges

-1. Break a weak implemented pseudorandom number generator (PRNG) to recover its seed
+1. Break a weakly implemented pseudorandom number generator (PRNG) to recover its seed
-2. Attack two different RSA oracles using side channel attacks with two different  strategies
+2. Attack two different RSA oracles using side-channel attacks with two different strategies
 3. combine the two attacks to overcome the limit on the number of requests

 ## Challenge Analysis

-First of all let's analyze what the source code is doing.
+First of all, let's analyze what the source code is doing.

-It has two classes named `ChaosRelic` and `ObsidianSeers`
+It has two classes, `ChaosRelic` and `ObsidianSeers`.

 + Class `ChaosRelic`